 Rock Art and Israel God name YH.

-The earliest engraved forms of Israel God’s name found in the Negev Desert include names such as YAH, YHH, all are variations of the Hebrew root word YH an Israel god proper name.
-The Hebrew script and its precursor, the Proto-Sinaic Alphabet, invented by Semites working in the Egyptian mines in Sarabit-el-Haddam dated 1900BC.
-Due to its simplicity, it popularized throughout the ancient world and many ancient nations, Canaan, Phoenicia, Greece, adapted its concept that later became the base of all alphabets in the world.
+The earliest engraved forms of Israel God’s name found in the Negev Desert include names such as YAH, YHH, all variations of the Hebrew root word YH, an Israel god proper name.
+The Hebrew script and its precursor, the Proto-Sinaic Alphabet, invented by Semites working in the Egyptian mines in Sarabit-el-Haddam dated 1900B C. Due to its simplicity, it popularized throughout the ancient world and many ancient nations, Canaan, Phoenicia, Greece, adopted its concept that later became the base of all alphabets in the world.
 With the script emergence, we see its utilization in Israel proper and in the Negev desert.

 Biblical Negev Desert Nations

 The Bible enumerates the Negev Desert nations and all related to Abraham, Fig.2.
-The Midianites are descendants of Midian, Abraham son, the Edomites are descendants of Esau, Jacob’s brother and the Ammonites and Moabites are descendants of Lot, Abraham nephew.
-Ishmaelites are descendants of Ishmael, Abraham son.
-All Negev Desert nations descended from the same father and belong to the same tribe.
+The Midianites are descendants of Midian, Abraham son.
+The Edomites are descendants of Esau, Jacob’s brother.
+The Ammonites and Moabites are descendants of Lot, Abraham nephew.
+Ishmaelites are descendants of Ishmael, Abraham’s son.
+All Negev Desert nations Fig.1 descended from the same father and belong to the same tribe.

-Each nation believed in a unique protecting god; he was a ruler of gods and men alike.
-They attributed their god magical powers that affected both the national and the cosmic levels and assured his people well being.
-In Egypt, the deity’s name was Ra and in Mesopotamia, it was Ea, in Canaan, the major gods were El and his consort Asherah, in Edom –Kos, in Ammon –Malcham, in Moab –Kamush, in Aram–Haddad and in Phoenicia and Ugarit –Baal, in Midian – Yahu.
+Each nation had its protecting god; he was a ruler of gods and men alike.
+They attributed their god magical powers to assure his people well being.
+In Egypt, the deity’s name was Ra and in Mesopotamia, it was Ea, in Canaan- El, in Edom –Kos, in Ammon –Malcham, in Moab –Kamush, in Aram–Haddad and in Phoenicia and Ugarit –Baal, in Midian – Yahu.

 Shasu Yahu People in the Negev Desert

-The Egyptian records, dating from the 18th Dynasty (1550–1295 BC), describe the people living in the Negev Desert area, they call them the Shasu-Yahu, a common way to identify uniquely a tribe by its name and its dwelling location.
-YAHU, a name ending found in modern Israeli names, such as Ishayahu and Eliyahu.
+The Egyptian records, dating from the 18th Dynasty (1550–1295 BC), describe the people living in the Negev Desert area as the Shasu-Yahu.
+This shorthand notation was a common way to identify a tribe, in ancient times, stating its name and its dwelling location.
+YAHU found in modern Israeli names, such as Ishayahu and Eliyahu.

 Israel God name YH in Negev Desert rock art

 More than 140 rock art panels have been identified in the Negev Desert with affinity to Israelite god name including engraving such as “EI YAH“, YAHU” and “YAH“.
 Some god names contain a mix of Proto-Sinaitic and Proto-Canaanite script which shows that they were engraved during the script transition period.
-The content suggests that these people that engraved the god name YAH observed a covenant with the Shasu God worshipped in the same area and time period.
-The letters of God’s name YAH, see Fig2, have many similarities to the original Proto-Sinaic Alphabet.
+The content suggests that these people that engraved the god name YAH observed a covenant with the Shasu God and worshipped it in the same area and time period.

 The God’s name YH (יה) found in Negev Desert rock art signifies the dwelling region of people worshipping this god.
-In the Bible it is written that Israel God always appeared from the south: “went out of Seir” and “marched out of Edom” (Judges 5:4-5) – an area ranging from Sinai across the Negev Desert.
+According to the Bible Israel God always appeared from the south: “went out of Seir” and “marched out of Edom” (Judges 5:4-5), an area ranging from Sinai across the Negev Desert.
 It is the oldest written Israel God name, evidence unambiguous and easy deciphered, engraved forever on Negev Desert rocks!
-They are found only in Paran Desert, the Negev Desert Southern part, in the Midianite tribe territory.
+They are found only in the Negev Desert, in the Midianite tribe territory.
 Does it mean: that Israel originated from the Negev Desert?

 More deciphering, in a new book Rock Art in Israel, available online.